 1 |

-Establish a strategy and business model which promote long-term value for shareholders |
+Establish a purpose, strategy and business model which promote long-term value for shareholders |

 OBD’s strategy and business objectives are underpinned by the Group’s values: Innovative, Pioneering, Achieving Excellence, Diverse, Professional.
-The Group’s strategy and business model are set out in the Strategic report in the most recent Annual Report. |
+The Group’s strategy and business model are set out in the Strategic report in the most recent annual report and accounts, as are OBD’s approach to risk management, and key risks and their mitigation. |

 2 |